gitcordier/stack_qalculator/README.md

 ## Introduction
 The the application is a [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator.
-In other words, you can think of it as a stack-based process: First, push numbers in the stack, next compute from them and save the result as tail of the stack.
+In other words, you can think of it as a stack-based process: First, push numbers in the stack, next compute then save the result as tail of the stack.

 It is implemented as a client-server whole: The very computations are performed by a [Flask](https://flask.palletsprojects.com/en/1.1.x/) backend, as the final user submits computation requests online.
 Those computation can easily be automated, thanks to a relevant API.